ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Ansible and UNIX Systems Services
 ---------------------------------
-UNIX Systems Services can support the required dependencies of an Ansible managed node including running python and spawning interactive shell processes through an SSH connection.
+UNIX Systems Services can support the required dependencies for an Ansible managed node including running python and spawning interactive shell processes through an SSH connection.
-Ansible can run against UNIX Systems Services to modify files, directories, etc. through built-in Ansible community modules.
+Ansible can target UNIX Systems Services nodes to modify files, directories, etc. through built-in Ansible community modules.
 Further, anything that one can do by typing command(s) into shell can be captured and automated in an Ansible playbook.

 To learn more about z/OS managed nodes, see `Red Hat Certified Content for IBM Z <https://ibm.github.io/z_ansible_collections_doc/>`_.